Planning & Risk Playbook for H2 Chemistry Papers 3 and 4

 A: A reusable scaffold for the SEAB Planning descriptor-aim phrasing, variables tables, apparatus lists, data usage statements, and risk matrices-so H2 candidates unlock planning marks in Paper 4 and design-focused prompts in Paper 3.

-- Planning carries 5 percent of Paper 4 and often underpins design-style free-response prompts in Paper 3.\
+Planning is 4% of the overall H2 Chemistry grade (within Paper 4) and also underpins design-style free-response prompts in Paper 3.

-Write concise, lab-ready plans: define the aim, justify apparatus, specify data handling, and log risks with control measures-all referenced to SEAB’s 2026 syllabus.
+Write concise, lab-ready plans: define the aim, justify apparatus, specify data handling, and log risks with control measures-all referenced to SEAB’s 2026 syllabus/specimen set (9476).

 1 | Why Planning matters

-- Paper 4 (55 marks, 2 h 30 min) allocates five percent specifically to Planning (SEAB H2 Chemistry syllabus 9729 scheme of assessment).
+- Paper 4 (50 marks, 2 h 30 min) allocates 4% of the overall H2 Chemistry grade specifically to Planning (SEAB 9476 scheme of assessment).

 - Planning evidence is assessed alongside MMO, PDO, and ACE; weak planning leads to unclear manipulation steps and patchy ACE commentary.